 "We try to combine procedures as much as possible in order to reduce hospitalization, rehabilitation and anesthesia.
 It really helps the patient cope better with the disease when we are able to do that," says Dr. Figgie.

 In inflammatory arthritis, the synovium grows abnormally and produces an excessive amount of fluid that "eats away" at the cartilage, which results in pain and swelling.
-With a synovectomy, the orthopaedic surgeon removes most of the synovium, and the process is arrested.
+With a synovectomy, the orthopedic surgeon removes most of the synovium, and the process is arrested.
 Results can be dramatic, but over a period of several years, the tissue grows back and the patient's symptoms may return.
 Synovectomy is an option only in patients with intact cartilage, usually in early stages of the disease, and may be done either as an open procedure or with arthroscopy (an operative technique in which a few small incisions are made and the surgeon uses fiberoptic technology and small instruments to perform the surgery.)

 Open surgery offers greater access to the joint and allows the surgeon to remove more of the synovium during the operation, however, it requires cutting through muscle, resulting in greater discomfort to the patient, and a longer recovery period.
-Arthrosocopic synovectomy is easier on the patient, but the problem may recur sooner if the removal of synovium is not as complete.
+Arthroscopic synovectomy is easier on the patient, but the problem may recur sooner if the removal of synovium is not as complete.
 However, it is less traumatic for the patient to undergo repeat arthroscopic surgery than to do repeated open procedures.
 After surgery, the patient continues to take his or her medication to delay recurrence in the treated joint and to protect other joints.
 The dose of medication may be reduced after successful synovectomy.

 Most patients need to continue taking medication to protect their other joints.
 In some cases, however, if the most problematic joint is treated successfully, the dose of medication taken may be reduced.
 "That offers a real benefit," Dr. Figgie says.
 "Many of these medications take their toll on the patient.
 Steroids can cause bone and muscle atrophy, and there's the ongoing problem of suppressing the immune system."